Before You Begin

 - Identify how modules attach to and detach from the VEX AIR Drone.

-- Explain why the drone should not be flown without a module attached.
+- Explain why the drone should always be flown with a module attached.

 - Identify the purpose of the Passive Module and describe how it uses gravity to pick up and release objects.